Can I extend my domain name expiration date to improve my search engine ranking or protect my domain name?

 The extra domain name fee will be in addition to your normal hosting fee.
-In other words, doing this costs you more in the long run, because you won't be getting our normal "free domain name renewal with a hosting plan" in those future years.
+In other words, doing this costs you more in the long run, because you won't be getting our normal "free or discounted domain name renewal with a hosting plan" in those future years.
 It also means it's one of the few fees we can't refund under our money-back guarantee, even if you change your mind or you're dissatisfied with the results.

 If you want to do this, please see our domain name price list for the applicable fees, then contact us and ask us to extend your registration.
 Keep in mind that you'll need to do this on an ongoing basis if you want to keep the expiration date far in the future.

 Does adding expiration years for SEO purposes actually work?

 Probably not.
 Expiration dates wouldn't be a very good test for search engines to use: it's an easily-gamed system that has little bearing on whether the information the site contains is likely to be valid, which is what search engine algorithms are all about.